Want to learn how to start a blog from home, mama?

 I’m sure you read a lot of mom blogs, go on Facebook, and hang out on Pinterest when your little one is sleeping.

-You see everyone online with their blog, and you want to know how to start a blog.
+You see everyone online with their blog, and you’re wondering, how do I start a blog?
 You want to join this awesome community.
 I can’t blame you.

 I’ve been blogging for two years on this blog and let me tell you, starting a mom blog was the best decision I ever made.

 I love blogging so much, and that’s probably why three years ago I decided to become a freelance writer.
 I blog for a living, and it’s been the best decision I made for my family and me.

 You know why?
 My family has been sick.
 We’ve all had the flu, stomach flu, icky colds, low-grade fevers and more for over a month!
 Because I started a blog, I can take care of my twins at home every day, and not have to worry about going back to work, hiring a babysitter or taking them to day care.

 I can stay home, make an online income and take care of my twins.
 Do you want that mama?
 I know you do.

 You can make money on your blog as long as you’re willing to put in the time and effort to learn how to start a blog.
 If you’re not sure if you can, just look at these bloggers who started out just like you and grew their blog to thousands a month!

 - Abby from Just A Girl and Her Blog – $40,124 in one month